tbielander/xtract/README.md

 ## Functionality

-After compilation, the app is executed on the console using the `xtract` command (or whatever package name you chose in your [Cargo.toml](Cargo.toml)).
+After compilation, the app is executed by running the `xtract` command (or whatever package name you chose in your [Cargo.toml](Cargo.toml)).
 The program expects exactly one original XML file in the corresponding folder as input.
 The output depends largely on the settings in the TOML configuration file (see below).
 In a typical use case, certain XML elements are filtered out of the original file and written to a residual file, while the other elements are transformed if necessary and written to separate files according to the splitting definitions.

 ## Configuration